Siddhartha1215/Siddhartha1215/README.md

-# Hi there, I'm Siddhartha 👋
+# Hi there, I'm Siddhartha. 👋

 ## 🌱 About Me
 I'm a software developer and an eager, dedicated Computer Science Engineering student specializing in Artificial Intelligence.
 I’m seeking opportunities to apply my theoretical knowledge in practical settings.
-I love working with Python and I'm passionate about contributing to innovative projects and gaining hands-on experience.
+I love working with Python, and I'm passionate about contributing to innovative projects and gaining hands-on experience.

 ## 🌍 Social
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-100000?style=flat&logo=linkedin&logoColor=0A66C2)](https://linkedin.com/in/bhargava-siddhartha-9a0aa1292/)